bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Roles
 ^^^^^

-The **Roles** page gives you a tree of all roles per application.
-You can change the selected application on the tabs at the top of the view.
-In addition you can see here, if a role has a role member (role icon with a plus).
-For the detailed view of a role you can click on the role name.
-Then you switch to the :ref:`engine-cockpit-role-detail` page.
+The **Roles** page displays a tree of all roles per application.
+You can switch the application by clicking on the tabs at the top of the view.
+If a role has child roles, the tree shows a ``>`` icon, which can be unfolded by clicking on it.

+A click on a role will display its :ref:`engine-cockpit-role-detail` view.

 .. figure:: /_images/engine-cockpit/engine-cockpit-roles.png